Klipper3d/klipper/README.md

 * There is no specific error for a disconnected thermocouple however the printer will shut down if a thermocouple is not attached (this triggers a temperature out of range error).
+* Please watch or star this repo if you are interested.
+The more people that use this the better the chances of getting it included upstream.
+Feel free to file issues in this repo for questions or problems (DON'T USE ISSUES IN UPSTREAM FOR THIS)

 *************************************************************************
 # Welcome to the Klipper project!